greg-raven/Impeachment-Chronicles/_posts/2023-02-02-chatgpt-bias.md

 ---
-title: 'AI tool ChatGPT is accused of bias after writing poem about Biden but refusing to create one for Trump'
+title: "AI tool ChatGPT is accused of bias after writing poem about Biden but refusing to create one for Trump"
 layout: post
 author:
 - Cindy Harper